 But scientists in Spain have discovered a very different kind of signaling by birds called black kites.
 The raptors decorate their nests with plastic — apparently to scare other birds off.

-But it's not just any kind of plastic that works — it's only white plastic — bits and pieces the birds scavenge and lay inside their nests alongside their eggs.
+It's not just any kind of plastic that works, though — it's only white plastic; bits and pieces the birds scavenge and lay inside their nests alongside their eggs.

 Backing Up The Bravado

 Lots of animals do things to show either toughness or sexual allure — they'll dance or bellow or display some overgrown body part.
 But Fabrizio Sergio of the Spanish High Council for Scientific Research says this is a pose of a different color.